 After you run a VWO test, you can now make a note of the ‘Learning’ from the test.
 Learning includes insights you derive from your test results, or even fresh ideas you may want to test.
 For example, if you feel that the result for mobile traffic was not the same as that for desktop traffic, you can add your learning to investigate.

 Learning can act as a quick way to sum up what the test achieved and how it can be improved for your requirements.
 You can add your Learning only after completing a test and finding a result.
-To add Learning, the user must have Admin-, Publish-, or Design-level access permission.
+To add Learning, the user must have Admin-level, Publish-level, or Design-level access permissions.

 - On the VWO dashboard, go to the test report where you want to add Learning.

 - Under Detailed Reports, above the graph report, click Add Learnings.

 - Add your learning, and then click Done.
 You can add up to 50 learning for a test.
 Each learning point can have a maximum of 1,000 characters in its description.

 - To remove a learning point, click the Delete icon.
 To add a learning point, click Add Another.

 View Test Learning